Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 7.2

-The invitation must contain the following explanations:
+The invitation must contain the following:

 • Name of the city,

-• The complete announcement of the games,
+• The exact dates of the Games

-• Planned types of sports,
+• Planned types of sports

 8. Awards Ceremony